 Best Practices for Compute Engine

-Leverage Right-Sizing with Recommender API
+Leverage Right-Sizing with the Recommender API

 Deploy Spot VMs for Fault-Tolerant Batch Workloads